 Next, you’ll want to look for a place that ideally doesn’t use the US dollar or the Euro as the local currency.
 There are two reasons for this.

-The second reason is that, while the USD and Euro may be more stable, countries that use them tend to have much higher prices.
+The second reason is that while the USD and Euro may be more stable, countries that use them tend to have much higher prices.

 The other thing to keep in mind is how banks can help you extend the lifetime of the million you bring into retirement.

 A safe, stable investment like that can be a great way for you to collect income each year.
-By putting the $800,000 you didn’t spend on real estate into one of these bank accounts, you’ll be earning almost 10% each year in interest.
+By putting the $800,000 you didn’t spend on real estate into one of these bank accounts, you’ll be earning 10% (or more) each year in interest.
 Every year, you’ll have close to $80,000 that you can use to extend how long that original million lasts.

-$80,000 might not seem like a king’s wages, but you’re going to get much more mileage out of it than you would by keeping your money in a US bank account with only a 2.5% interest rate.
+$80,000 might not seem like a king’s wage, but you’re going to get much more mileage out of it than you would by keeping your money in a US bank account with only a 2.5% interest rate.

 The Best Places to Retire Early

-Asia is a contender with countries like Thailand being decent options, but with how these countries are growing and changing it looks like they’ll only become more expensive as time goes on.
+Asia is a contender, with countries like Thailand being decent options, but with how these countries are growing and changing, it looks like they’ll only become more expensive as time goes on.
 You don’t know how long retirement is going to be, so planning for a sustainable financial future is important.

-Instead, we’re going to focus on Eastern Europe and South America.
+That’s why we’re going to focus on Eastern Europe and South America.

 Retiring in South America